buonzz/cli-workspace/README.md

 docker run -it buonzz/workspace /bin/bash
 ```

-### Use the container to Fetch composer dependencies
+### You can use the container to:

+1. Fetch composer dependencies

 in any folder on which you have composer.json file, just execute the following: